 As a result, The Color Of Medicine begins with some much appreciated context.
 We find out about The Ville, an African-American neighbourhood located in North St Louis.
 “You first have to understand the time period before we can tell you about the hospital and all of these amazing people,” says Shackelford.
 “This is what gave us our jumping off point.”

 The film then introduces us to Homer G. Phillips himself.
 A lawyer with an interest in healthcare and a civil rights advocate, Phillips was fiercely anti-segregation.
 However, he also recognised the need for a medical facility to treat African Americans and so backed the development of a segregated hospital located in The Ville.

 Sadly, Phillips did not live to see the completion of this project - he was assassinated in 1931 in circumstances that are still something of a mystery.
 As a result of his support and in honour of his legacy, the new hospital was given his name.

 The Homer G. Phillips Hospital opened in 1937 and became one of the first US medical institutions to treat African Americans in a safe, hygienic and sterile environment.
 An incredibly impressive building, the hospital also became one of the few places in the country where African Americans were able to access the education and training to become physicians and nurses.

-Fitzpatrick and Shackelford examine the hospital’s 40 year history - divinding it into decades and placing it within a wider context of what was happening in the US at the time.
-“It was so interesting and also heartbreaking in terms of what these medical professionals went through,” Fitzpatrick recalls.
+Fitzpatrick and Shackelford examine the hospital’s 40 year history - dividing it into decades and placing it within a wider context of what was happening in the US at the time.
+“It was so interesting and also heartbreaking in terms of what these medical professionals went through,” says Fitzpatrick.